 Mairead Sullivan is Assistant Professor of Women’s and Gender Studies at Loyola Marymount University in Los Angeles, CA. I have a BA in Religious Studies and Women’s Studies from The College of the Holy Cross in Worcester, MA and a MSW from Boston University.
 I spent several years working in LGBT and Women’s health prior to completing a PhD in Women’s, Gender, and Sexuality Studies at Emory University.
 My research interests include feminist and queer theory, sexuality studies, and critical health studies.

-Currently, I am at work on a book exploring lesbian health and social movements before, during, and after the dawn of the U.S. AIDS crisis in the 1980s.
+My current book project, Lesbian Death: Danger and Desire Between Feminist and Queer, interrogates a current anxiety around lesbian extinction through an archival unpacking of the meaning of lesbian within feminist and queer projects.
 I am also is in the beginning stages of research for a project that uses the herpes virus as a case study for exploring changes to biopolitical understandings of sexual health in a post-AIDS climate and the affects of these changes on the lives of sexually and racially marginalized individuals and communities.

 mairead.sullivan [at] lmu.edu